 - Leaders Opportunity Fund Award, Canada Foundation for Innovation (CFI), 2007, 2013

-- Induction to the Global Young Academy (GYA), 2012
+- Elected Member of the Global Young Academy (GYA), 2012

 He is the founding director of the NRPOP Lab, the first of its kind in Canada.
 The lab has been recognized worldwide for its pioneering research on persistent and toxic pollutants and their pollution mitigation in cold regions and harsh marine environments.
 Operational or accidental releases of these pollutants, especially from petroleum, chemical, pharmaceutical, manufacturing, and shipping industries, pose significant risks to humans and ecosystems and have long-term negative effects on aquatic environments.
 The NRPOP lab consists of world-class research expertise and facilities dedicated to innovation and creativity through integration of traditional environmental engineering approaches with nanotechnology and biotechnology, and coupling of physical/numerical simulation with risk assessment and systems optimization for dynamic decision support.
 Dr. Chen and his lab are dedicated to innovative research and development for supporting the sustainable development of natural resources and the eco-friendly operation of industries especially in cold regions and harsh environments.